kerim/digitalgarden.github.io/international-graduate-study-in-taiwan.md

 [NDHU Master’s Degree Program in Ethnic Relations and Cultures ](https://www.fulbright.org.tw/ndhu-masters-degree-program-grants/)

 * This program is Chinese taught, but intermediate-to-advanced learners of Chinese should be able to manage as most homework and you MA thesis can be submitted in English.
+Additionally, the Fulbright will fund a year of intensive Chinese study at NDHU before you start classes.

 [National Tsing Hua University Award in Austronesian Studies](https://www.fulbright.org.tw/nthu-masters-degree-program-grants/)